 He is a Visiting Lecturer at the University of Aberdeen, teaching the course ‘International Trade Negotiations’ and was a Visiting Professor at Queen Mary University of London, teaching ‘EU Trade Policy’.
 He has trained UK government departments on the trade issues that will arise from the UK’s departure from the EU.
 He has testified to the House of Lords EU External Affairs and EU Internal Market Sub-Committees on Brexit and the future trade between the UK and the EU.
 He is sought after for insightful comments on trade by amongst others the Financial Times, Bloomberg, the Economist and the Wall Street Journal.

-Luis has been an external consultant to several States and international organisations including the United Nations Conference on Trade and Development (UNCTAD) on dispute settlement and investment policy issues.
+He has been an external consultant to the United Nations Conference on Trade and Development (UNCTAD) and the Organization of American States (OAS) on investment policy matters.

-Luis accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Luis is regulated by the Bar Standards Board and accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.

 Luis was extensively cited in the House of Lords European Union Committee report, ‘Brexit: the options for trade’

 Quoted in the Financial Times article “Is there a Brexit steel trade remedy?

 Quoted in The Economist article, ‘The “WTO option” for Brexit is far from straightforward’

 Luis was recently interviewed by Lawyer Monthly on international arbitration and the role expected of an international lawyer

 Luis spoke on a panel of experts at the CDR Winter Arbitration Symposium devoted to questions of evidence and advocacy